platformsh/platformsh-docs/docs/src/guides/drupal9/simplesaml.md

 ## Create a configuration directory

-Your SimpleSAMLphp configuration will need to be outside of the `vendor` directory.
+Your SimpleSAMLphp configuration needs to be outside of the `vendor` directory.
 The `composer require` will download a template configuration file to `vendor/simplesamlphp/simplesamlphp/config`.

 Rather than modifying that file in place (as it isn't included in Git),